 3. Knowledge Process Outsourcing (KPO)

-- Market and competitive research
+- Market research & data mining

 - Legal process outsourcing (LPO)

-- Financial modeling and valuation
+- Financial modeling & analytics

 Step-by-Step Guide to Outsourcing to India